souldanger/jekyll-pwa-workbox/README.md

 ## Getting Started

-To get the full features of your PWA / Website, a `manifest.json` is mandatory.
+To get the full features of your PWA / Website, a `manifest.json` is required.
 Please check the following about creating a [manifest.json](https://developer.mozilla.org/en-US/docs/Web/Manifest) yourself.
-Add it to your root directory and deploy it.
-Use `dev-tools` in Chrome or Firefox for debugging/testing.
+Add it to the root directory of your Jekyll project and deploy it.
 Jekyll will copy it to `_site` when your PWA / Website builds.

 ### Configuration